|1||Barjora, West Bengal|

 |3||Loni, Uttar Pradesh|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gurgaon air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Gurgaon is currently 4.4 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|

 Moderate 91 US AQI